Making Integration Work: Policy in Practice

 - Manchester Conference Centre

-This is Open Forum’s 6th annual national event addressing the delivery of the NHS’ overarching strategy.
-Following our series of conferences assessing the Five Year Forward View, we will hold our second national event providing progress updates on the Long Term Plan’s initiatives for tackling health inequalities, fostering just workplace cultures, developing preventative approaches to care, bridging gaps in mental health service provision and demonstrating fiscal sustainability targets.
+Our 6th annual CPD accredited national conference reviewing delivery of the NHS’ overarching strategy will return to Bloomsbury, London in 2020.
+Following our series of events assessing the Five Year Forward View, we will hold our second conference providing updates on the Long Term Plan’s initiatives for tackling health inequalities, fostering just workplace cultures, developing preventative approaches to care and public health, bridging gaps in mental health service provision, ensuring NHS services are as accessible to people living with disabilities as they are for those who are not; as well as demonstrating fiscal sustainability in return for legislative commitments to increase funding.

-Keynote presentations and panel discussions will provide invaluable updates on:
+Keynote presentations and panel discussions will provide valuable updates on:

 The Health Foundation is establishing a collaborative network of advanced analytical teams across the UK in order to provide national and local health system leaders with insights from data in order to develop a deeper understanding of the factors affecting people’s health.